Trading Crude oil futures is a market that when it comes to day trading, is my top pick.

 How To Trade Crude Oil Futures

-All the best strategies that I have found the most success with, are rule based methods that tend to focus on momentum style trade setups, or reversal trades.
+All the best high probability trading strategies that I have found the most success with, are rule based methods that tend to focus on momentum style trade setups, or reversal trades.

 They are very controlled, with specific targets, entries and stops.